mykle1/MMM-AfterShip/README.md

 * Go into the MMM-Parcel directory and do `npm install`

-* Get an account on aftership.com (Free account is OK if you track less than 100 parcels per month)
+* Get an account on tracktry.com (Free account is OK if you track less than 100 parcels per month)

-* Get your FREE API Key from https://www.aftership.com/ via settings -> API.
+* Get your API Key from https://my.tracktry.com/ via settings -> API key (at bottom of webpage).

-* You MUST add couriers to your account at aftership.com.
+* You MUST add courier codes to your account at aftership.com.

-* Add your own trackings
+* Add your own trackings (number and courier code necessary, courier codes can be found at tracktry.com website)

 * Tell me what you like, or any issues you have.
-It is difficult to test as I cannot control or test all variations from AfterShip.

 ## Updates
 Do a `git pull` in the MMM-Parcel module directory.
 Running a `npm install` again in the same directory is recommended and does no harm.